 Cowboy Shot

-Final advice: Record yourself with a sense of fun and adventure, and the best of YOU will shine through your work.
-Don’t obsess over a technically perfect tape – give yourself a time limit and send in the best take.
+Final advice: Record yourself with a sense of fun and adventure, and the best of you will shine through your work.
+Don’t obsess over a technically perfect tape — give yourself a time limit and send in the best take.

 We look forward to seeing your work!

-Stage Management Portfolio and Interview Requirements Link
+Stage Management Portfolio and Interview Requirements

 Applicants applying to stage management must present a portfolio and have an interview with faculty.